Turk's head knots and links: a survey: Afterword

 \section{Afterword}

-We started typing this survey during the course of writing our forthcoming article \cite{DPS24}.
+We started typing this survey during the course of writing our article \cite{DPS24}.
 Using KnotInfo \cite{knotinfo} and SnapPy \cite{snappy}, the Turk's head knots $Th (3,q)$ first attracted the authors because of their rich symmetries.

 After tracing several reference articles, we realized that these types of knots and links appear in the literature under different names: Turk's head knots/links, rosette knots/links and weaving knots/links.
 Along the way, we also observed that several results on $Th (p,q)$ are either proved or observed simultaneously by different authors, so we decided to write this survey to share common knowledge with the community.
 This allowed us to review several important classical articles in the field of knot theory and low-dimensional topology as well.
-We hope that our efforts have a positive impact and motivate the readers to explore the other interesting properties of $Th (p,q)$ in the future.

 We finally noted that there are several families of knots and links in the literature that are direct or indirect generalizations of Turk's head knots and links, such as \emph{spiral knots and links} \cite{BETV10, KST16}, \emph{hybrid or generalized weaving links} \cite{SMR21, AC23}, and \emph{Lissajous toric knots} \cite{SV20}.
 A curious reader may consult these references for their definitions and interesting properties.